 An employee’s employment can be automatically terminated by the operation of the MOP(S) Act.
 This can be due to a number of events and circumstances of an employing parliamentarian.
-Section 16 and 23 of the MOP(S) Act deals with termination of employment in certain circumstances, such as employer ceases to be Senator or member or hold office.
+Section 15 of the MOP(S) Act deals with termination of employment in certain circumstances, such as employer ceases to be Senator or member or hold office.

-MaPS will contact affected employees when a termination event occurs.
-Employees are required to complete and submit a notification of employment status form (see related resources) to the MaPS Help Desk following an automatic termination.
+Affected employees will be contacted when an automatic termination trigger event occurs.
+Employees are required to complete and submit a notification of employment status form (see related resources) following an automatic termination.

 Deferral of termination of employment